| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 in.
 However, if you expect the file to be small, you should use

-first if that is non-nil
+small-temporary-file-directory first if that is non-nil.

 This variable specifies the directory name for creating certain temporary files, which are likely to be small.